Policy details

 • Provide robust procedures to follow in the event of a suspected abuse, neglect, risk or harm of a vulnerable adult (or child), including radicalisation which protects students and staff.

-4. Scope of the Policy
+4. Scope of the policy

 4.1 The scope of this policy extends to all employees of the College, the Governing body, all students at the College, volunteers who work on behalf of the College and visitors to college premises, all contractors and agency staff employed whether temporary or permanent.